 In This Article

-Looking for a quiet coastal escape with warm breezes and natural beauty?
-Let’s head to the shores around Apollo Beach, where calm Gulf waters, family-friendly spots, and scenic nature preserves create a peaceful and sun-soaked coastal getaway.
+I'm a big fan of beach travel (I basically lived on a beach for 6 years--while working, of course!).
+If you are looking for a quiet coastal escape with warm breezes and natural beauty, I'll take you on a visual tour (with maps!) of the shores around Apollo Beach.
+I'll help you discover calm waters, family-friendly spots, and scenic nature preserves create a peaceful and sun-soaked coastal getaway.
 "These beaches in Apollo Beach, FL offer a tranquil setting for romantic strolls, wildlife watching, and waterfront sunsets away from the crowds."

 • Stroll along the sandy shoreline at Apollo Beach Nature Preserve, ideal for peaceful walks and views of Tampa Bay.